Why not register now to run, jog, walk or cycle in an event to support the Gathimba Edwards Foundation?

 One suggestion is the Kiltwalk events which take place throughout the year all over Scotland.
 By signing up in aid of the Gathimba Edwards Foundation, every penny you raise, will be topped up with 40% thanks to the Hunter Foundation.

 Each of the four events have three challenges to choose from – the FIVE mile walk, FIFTEEN mile walk and the TWENTY SIX mile walk.
 There is a Kiltwalk for everyone!
+This year you can join the GEF team who are taking part in the Aberdeen Kiltwalk on the 7th of June 2020.
+Join our team here.

 Over the years some of our supporters have raised money for us in a variety of different ways, from zip-line adventures to cycle challenges to race nights and more.
 Here are a just few examples: